databricks/databricks-vscode/CONTRIBUTING.md

 yarn workspace databricks run package:cli:fetch
 ```

+Re-run this whenever `cli.version` in `packages/databricks-vscode/package.json`
+changes: `bin/` is gitignored, so a `git pull` never updates the binary, and a
+stale CLI rejects subcommands the extension expects — which surfaces as a
+configuration view stuck on "Initializing..." rather than as an error.
+The
+extension warns about a version mismatch on startup in a dev checkout.

 After that you're ready to build, run, and test the extension.

 ## Building and running